cldeluna/pandas_for_pandemic_data/MyContext.md

 I am in no way an expert in any of this but I understand numbers and trends and absent numbers without agenda, source, or speculation, I'll try to figure it out on my own.
 I think looking at the data has helped me to appreciate the issues and ask better questions.
 Isn't that what data is all about?

-If you want to look at the data yourself, I've put together a small repository to get you started using Python and Pandas.
+If you want to look at the data yourself, as I mentioned,  I've put together a small repository to get you started using Python and Pandas.

 [Using Pandas to look at Pandemic Data](https://github.com/cldeluna/pandas_for_pandemic_data) on GitHub